MikeIsMike/MIPS_simulator/readme.md

-A MIPS simulator, given input in MIPS assembly, it will output a binary file.
+A MIPS simulator, given input in MIPS binary, it will perform the instruction and return the 8 bit result.